 Roadway safety in Washington State:

+WSDOT's highway safety program is driven by their Strategic Highway Safety Plan, Target Zero.
+The goal of Target Zero is zero fatalal and serious injury collisions by 2030.
 Typically, the State ranks well in terms of overall roadway safety.
-Our fatality rate for 2009, or number of roadway fatalities per 100 Million vehicle-miles-traveled, is below the national average at 0.87(the national average is 1.13).
-The number of roadway fatalities in 2009 was 492 or about 14% less than the previous 3-year average.
-Seatbelt use in the State remains among the highest in the nation at 96% (2009).
+Our fatality rate for 2012, or number of roadway fatalities per 100 Million vehicle-miles-traveled, is below the national average at 0.77(the national average is 1.16).
+The number of roadway fatalities in 2012 was 438 or about 6% less than the previous 3-year average.
+Seatbelt use in the State remains among the highest in the nation at 96.9% (2012).
 The state is proactive when it comes to addressing safety issues on the roadway.
-Installation of rumble strips, shoulder and centerline, and median cable guard rail are examples counter measures they are implementing.
-However; there are concerns a well.
-Safety on two-lane rural roads is an on-going problem across the nation as it is in Washington State.
-The Division Office and State are cooperating in a focused effort to address this problem.
+Installation of rumble strips, shoulder and centerline, median cable guard rail, and roundabouts are examples counter measures WSDOT is implementing.
+WSDOT is experimenting with the Safety Edge and will begin implementing High Friction Surface Treatment in 2014.
+While improvements are being made, WSDOT continues its efforts to reduce fatal and serious injury collisions.
+FHWA Highway Safety Program:

-Based on crash statistics, the FHWA has initiated a focused approach based upon identified key vital areas.
-Washington State has been identified as a “Focus State” in the Focus Area of Roadway Departure.
-These areas include improving strategic safety management, and reducing the number of roadway departure, intersection, and pedestrian/bicycle fatalities and crashes.
+Based on crash statistics, the FHWA initiated a focused approach based upon identified key vital areas.
+Initially Washington State was identified as a "Focus State" in the Roadway Departure Focus Area of; however, WSDOT's implantation of roadway departure countermeasures they are no longer a Focus State.
+The key vital areas include improving strategic safety management, and reducing the number of roadway departure, intersection, and pedestrian/bicycle fatalities and crashes.
 Links to these vital areas are provided below: